hamidliii/Real-Estate-Database-Application/README.md

 # Real-Estate-Database-Application

-In this application, we are building a database system for a large franchised real estate company:
+In this application, I am building a database system for a large franchised real estate company:
 - The company has many offices located all over the country;
 - Each office is responsible for selling houses in a particular area;
 - Real estate agents can be assigned to one or more of the offices;